If you want your site to be visible in Google searches, it needs to be a part of Google’s search index.

 Just like the robots.txt file, this is an addition that can mask your site’s pages from being found by search engine crawlers.
 Check your site’s code and look for the “noindex” tag somewhere in a meta title.
 If you find that somewhere, you’ve instantly diagnosed your indexing problem.
 Simply remove the tag and replace it if necessary, and you should be back on the fast track to search engine indexation.

-When Google penalizes sites, it usually does so by dropping ranks and thus, visibility and traffic.
+When Google penalizes sites, it usually does so by dropping rankings and thus, visibility and traffic.
 However, there are rare and extreme cases when Google penalizes a site by completely removing it from indexes entirely.

 Once your site is indexable, give Google a few days to catch up.
 You should start seeing your site in search engine results shortly.